The Board of Trade of Metropolitan Montreal:

 Following this meeting, the Board of Trade invited its members and the general public to visit the World Trade Centre's Ruelle des Fortifications which, in honour of the Journées de la culture, has been transformed into an art gallery with guest painters and puppet workshops presented by the Théâtre de la Dame de Coeur.
 In addition, an innovative group project by master enamellist Bernard Séguin Poirier will be created on-site.
 Twenty-five children will be invited to create their own work of art, which will be integrated with those of the artist to form a giant mosaic.
 In addition, courtesy of Alcan, the Chamber Music Festival will provide a musical backdrop during the lunch hour (12:30 1:15 p.m.)

 The Journées de la culture were inaugurated in 1997 to promote and strengthen efforts to democratize culture in Quebec.
 Though its three days of free activities, this event offers a unique and valuable opportunity to experience the democratization of culture and the arts throughout all our communities, large and small.

 The Board of Trade of Metropolitan Montreal has some 7,000 members.
-Its primary mission is to represent the interests of the business community of the Greater Montreal region and, as a contributing and responsible player, to promote the economic development of the urban area.
-Encompassing three specialized services ( Info entreprises , the Electronic Commerce Institute and World Trade Centre Montréal ) that serve merchants and businesses of all sizes throughout Quebec and Canada , the Board of Trade is Quebec 's leading private economic development organization.
+Its mission is to represent the interests of the business community of Greater Montreal and to provide individuals, merchants and businesses of all sizes with a variety of specialized services to help them achieve their full potential in terms of innovation, productivity and competitiveness.
+The Board of Trade is the largest private organization in Quebec dedicated to economic development.